Periyar: Legacy

 After the death of Periyar in 1973, conferences were held throughout Tamil Nadu for a week in January 1974.
-The same year Periyar's wife, Maniyammai, the new head of the Dravidar Kazhagam, set fire to the effigies of 'Rama', 'Sita' and 'Lakshmana' at Periyar Thidal, Madras.
-This was in retaliation to the Ramaleela celebrations where effigies of 'Ravana', 'Kumbakarna' and 'Indrajit' were burnt in New Delhi.
+The same year Periyar's wife, Maniyammai, the new head of the Dravidar Kazhagam, set fire to the effigies of Gods Rama, Sita and Lakshmana at Periyar Thidal, Madras.
+This was in retaliation to the Ramaleela celebrations where effigies of Ravana, Kumbakarna and Indrajit were burnt in New Delhi.
 For this act she was imprisoned.
 During the 1974 May Day meetings held at different places in Tamil Nadu, a resolution urging the Government to preserve 80 per cent of jobs for Tamils was passed.
 Soon after this, a camp was held at Periyar Mansion in Tiruchirapalli to train young men and women to spread the ideals of the Dravidar Kazhagam in rural areas.

 On Periyar's birthday on 17 September 1974, Periyar's Rationalist Library and Research Library and Research Institute was opened by the then Tamil Nadu Chief Minister M. Karunanidhi.
 This library contained Periyar's rationalist works, the manuscripts of Periyar and his recorded speeches.
 Also during the same year Periyar's ancestral home in Erode, was dedicated as a commemoration building.
 On 20 February 1977, the opening function of Ramasamy Building in Madras was held.
 At the meeting which the Managing Committee of the Dravidar Kazhagam held, there on that day, it was decided to support the candidates belonging to the Janata Party, the Dravida Munnetra Kazhagam (DMK), and the Marxist Party during the General Elections.

 On 16 March 1978, Maniyammai died.
 The Managing Committee of the Dravidar Kazhagam elected K. Veeramani as General Secretary of the Dravidar Kazhagam on 17 March 1978.
 From then on, the Periyar-Maniyammai Educational and Charitable Society started the Periyar Centenary Women's Polytechnic at Thanjavur on 21 September 1980.
 On 8 May 1982, the College for Correspondence Education was started under the auspices of the Periyar Rationalist Propaganda Organization.